zzl/go-word-automation/README.md

 # go-word-automation

-Automate microsoft word in golang.
+Automate Microsoft Word in golang.

 Code in this repo is generated with [GO-TlbImp](https://github.com/zzl/go-tlbimp).